Franc1sco/Franug-Communities/README.md

 ### Requeriments to have me in your community:

-* I should have a decent ping in your servers (european), but I could make a exception in servers that talk my native language (spanish).
+* I should have a decent ping in your servers (I live in Spain with fiber of 600 MB), but I could make a exception in servers that talk my native language (spanish).
 * You should have atleast one server with people (i dont want to lose time on setup a community from scratch).

 ### What I offer:

 * A experimented sourcemod coder (and with a real developer job) and servers configurator with 9 years doing servers stuff at your service for free.
-* Full support for free.
+* I could give you full support for free.
-* Access to private plugins that not relased yet.
+* I could give you access to private plugins not relased yet.
-* Setup new servers, make new plugins, features or configs for free.
+* I could help you on setup new servers, fix bugs, make new plugins, features, improvements and configs for free.
-* I could put your server ip in my public plugins post that are using it.
+* I could advertise your server ip in my public plugins post that are using it.

 ### Rules: